lake-wg/authz/draft-selander-ace-ake-authz.md

 The protocol illustrated in {{fig-protocol}} reuses several components of EDHOC:

-* G_X, the 'x' parameter of the ephemeral public Diffie-Hellman key of party U, is also used in the protocol between U and W, as ephemeral key and nonce.
+* G_X, the 'x' parameter of the ephemeral public Diffie-Hellman key of party U, is also used in the protocol between U and W.

 * SUITES_I, the cipher suites relevant to U, which includes the selected cipher suite - here denoted SS, also defines the algorithms used between U and W. In particular SS contains information about (see Section 3.6 of {{I-D.ietf-lake-edhoc}}):